After-Hours Emergency Care

 Emergency veterinary care involves the treatment of animals in situations that require immediate medical attention, or could potentially be life-threatening.

-- What is considered an emergency?
+What is considered an emergency?

 These situations are considered emergencies and will require immediate care.
 If your pet has had an accident, or is experiencing any of these symptoms, bring them to our emergency office straight away.

-- Obvious signs of extreme anxiety or pain
+- Any signs of pain

-- Bleeding from nose, mouth, rectum, or blood in urine
+- Abnormal bleeding i.e. from nose, mouth, in stool, in urine etc.

 - Heatstroke or heat stress